CESNET/dp3/docs/install.md

 cd dp3
 python3 -m venv venv  # (1)!
 source venv/bin/activate  # (2)!
-pip install --editable ".[dev]" # (3)!
-pre-commit install  # (4)!
+python -m pip install --upgrade pip  # (3)! pip install --editable ".[dev]" # (4)! pre-commit install  # (5)!
 ```

 1. We recommend using virtual environment.
 If you are not familiar with it, please read
    [this](https://docs.python.org/3/tutorial/venv.html) first.
    Note for Windows: If `python3` does not work, try `py -3` or `python` instead.
 2. Windows: `venv/Scripts/activate.bat`
+3. We require `pip>=21.0.1` for the `pyproject.toml` support.
+   If your pip is up-to-date, you can skip this step.
-3. Install using editable mode to allow for changes in the code to be reflected in the installed package.
+4. Install using editable mode to allow for changes in the code to be reflected in the installed package.
    Also, install the development dependencies, such as `pre-commit` and `mkdocs`.
-4. Install `pre-commit` hooks to automatically format and lint the code before committing.
+5. Install `pre-commit` hooks to automatically format and lint the code before committing.

 ### Running the dependencies and the platform